High-speed rail: United Kingdom, Italy and Germany

-In 1976, British Rail introduced a high-speed service able to reach 125 mph using the InterCity 125 diesel-electric trainsets under the brand name of High Speed Train (HST).
+In 1976 British Rail introduced a high-speed service able to reach 125 mph using the InterCity 125 diesel-electric trainsets under the brand name of High Speed Train (HST).
 It was the fastest diesel-powered train in regular service and it improved upon its 100 mph forerunners in speed and acceleration.
-As of 2019 it is still the fastest diesel-powered train regular service.
-The train was as a reversible multi-car set having driving power-cars at both ends and a fixed formation of passenger cars between them.
-Journey times were reduced by an hour for example on the East Coast Main Line, and passenger numbers increased..
-As of 2019 many of these trains are still in service, private operators have often preferred to rebuild the units with new engines rather than replace them.
+As of 2025 it is still in regular service as the fastest diesel-powered train.
+The train is a reversible multi-car set having driving power-cars at both ends and a fixed formation of passenger cars between them.
+Journey times were reduced by an hour for example on the East Coast Main Line, and passenger numbers increased.
+Prior to COVID-19, ridership of the UK's High Speed Intercity Services had exceeded 40 million journeys per annum.

-The next year, in 1977, Germany finally introduced a new service at 200 km/h, on the Munich–Augsburg line.
+In 1977 Germany introduced a new service at 200 km/h, on the Munich–Augsburg line.
 That same year, Italy inaugurated the first European High-Speed line, the Direttissima between Rome and Florence, designed for 250 km/h, but used by FS E444 hauled train at 200 km/h.
 In France this year also saw the abandonment for political reasons of the Aérotrain project, in favour of the TGV.